 Besides allowing for the expansion of transfer classes and existing career education programs (Nursing and Welding), there will also be room for the creation of new programs such as HVAC, Robotics, Manufacturing, and Industrial Maintenance.

-"Increasing the number of students in career program courses will aid the college in continuing to play an important role in educating students for employment in McDonough County," Oldfeld said.
+"Increasing the number of students in career program courses will aid the college in continuing to play an important role in educating students for employment in McDonough County," Oldfield said.
 "We look forward to having all of our Macomb operations under one roof and to welcoming students to the new campus for the Fall 2025 semester.
 This has been a long time coming."

-Interested in making a gift to support the new campus?
-Contact Dusty Berg, Director, SRC Foundation, at dusty.berg@src.edu for available giving opportuntities.
+(Info-Graphic Text: Interested in making a gift to support the new campus?
+Contact Dusty Berg, Director, SRC Foundation, for available giving opportunities.)

-Above: The new entrance to the Macomb campus from the inside.
-Just a few weeks after this photo was taken, the cover photo was taken in this same location; highlighting how quickly work is progressing.
+(Photo 1: The new entrance to the Macomb campus from the inside.
+Just a few weeks after this photo was taken, the cover photo was taken in this same location; highlighting how quickly work is progressing.)

-Top left: The building boasts an inviting new entrance.
+(Photo 2: The building boasts an inviting new entrance.)

-Bottom left: Mike Strauman, SRC Chief Operations and Safety Officer and manager of the construction project tours nursing students through the new facility.
+(Photo 3: Mike Strauman, SRC Chief Operations and Safety Officer and manager of the construction project tours nursing students through the new facility.)